xsecka04/crypto_lattice/README.md

 # crypto_lattice
 WIP

-Real=time data visualization tool for lattice-based cryptography.
+Real-time data visualization tool for lattice-based cryptography.

 ## Installation of a dev environment [TODO: Create a Docker image]